 The males have a few blue markings on their wings, while the females have more subdued browns and oranges.

-Eastern Tiger Swallowtails can be found in a variety of habitats, including woodlands, fields, and gardens, and are typically seen from March to October.
+Eastern Tiger Swallowtails can be found in various habitats, including woodlands, fields, and gardens, typically seen from March to October.

 They are also known for their ability to mimic the poisonous Pipevine Swallowtail, which helps to protect them from predators.